 Sulcorebutia rauschii f. violacidermis

-Rebutia rauschii is a local or morphological form of the variable Rebutia canigueralii.
-It is a miniature clustering cactus (rarely solitary), readily forms clumps of many purple heads with characteristic very short, black spines form of a fishbone.
-Sulcorebutia rauschii f. violacidermis has dark violet stems, covered by flat tubercles, up to 1.6 inches (4 cm) tall and up to 2 inches (5 cm) in diameter.
-In older plants tubercles are arranged in up to 16 spiral line merging in the apex.
-The areoles are long, narrow, with short white felt.
-The spines are short, black, completely flattened against the tubercles.
-The flowers are up to 2 inches (5 cm) long and wide wide, funnel-shaped, yellow-green, with tan colored scales, tepals deep magenta with a clearer throat.
-The fruit is reddish brown and up to 0.2 inch (5 mm) wide.
+Rebutia rauschii f. violacidermis is a small cactus that forms clumps of many violet-green to bright mauve stems with characteristic very short black spines.
+The stems are up to 1.6 inches (4 cm) tall, up to 2 inches (5 cm) in diameter, and covered by flat tubercles.
+In older plants, the tubercles are arranged in up to 16 spiral lines merging in the apex.
+Areoles are long, narrow, with short white felt.
+Spines are completely flattened against the tubercles.
+Flowers are deep magenta, funnel-shaped, up to 2 inches (5 cm) long, and about the same diameter.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).